Latest Campaign News

 - allowing dogs into fenced off designated play areas.

-The existing offence for allowing a dog to foul without picking it up will continue under the PSPO. find out more here.
+The existing offence for allowing a dog to foul without picking it up will continue under the PSPO.
+Find out more on the Durham County Council Dog Control page.

 County Council launch Durham Green Dog Walkers Campaign